ychen131/Project-Identify-Fraud-in-Enron-Email/Project-documentation.md

 have however changed the number of features selected after GaussianNB was selected as our final algorithm pick.

-The results for GaussianNB with different number of features ares shown below:
+The results for GaussianNB with different number of features are shown below:

 | No. of features   | Accuracy | Precision | Recall  | F1 Score|
 | ------------------| --------:| --------: | -------:|--------:|